π Unit of Work PatternΒΆ

 Unit of Work integrates with Pipeline Behaviors:

-# Transaction behavior + Domain event dispatching
+# Transaction behavior + Domain event emission

 services.add_scoped(PipelineBehavior, TransactionBehavior) # 1st: Manages DB transactions